Vihaan-Aswal/Roommate-Matcher/README.md

 ```

 Then open:
 - App: `http://127.0.0.1:8000`
 - API docs: `http://127.0.0.1:8000/docs`

-The startup script handles everything on first run: creates the virtual environment, installs backend and frontend dependencies, builds the frontend, and seeds demo data with a matching run already executed.
+The startup script is fully self-contained.
+On a clean clone with no prior setup it will: detect or create a `.venv`, install the backend package, install frontend npm dependencies, build the frontend bundle, and seed the SQLite database with demo data including a completed matching run — all before handing off to uvicorn.
+No hidden manual steps required.

 **Bootstrap steps (automatic):**
 1. Create `.venv` if missing.
 2. Install backend package if dependencies are missing.
 3. Install frontend dependencies if `frontend/node_modules` is missing.